phenax/elxr/README.md

 ### Syntax
-Whitespaces are ignore (except within literals)
+Whitespaces are ignored (except within literals)

 * `\s` => Any **string**
 * `\n` => Any **number**